Managing General Settings

 Selecting this option will disable the Certificates tab from your installation.
 However, the feature will not be removed completely; you can enable the Certificates tab again by deselecting this option.

 10.3 Enable Splitting of SSH and Telnet Session Recordings into Multiple Files

-If you enable this option, PAM360 will split large session recording files from Legacy SSH and Telnet remote sessions into several small files and save them individually in your local storage.
+Starting from build 9902, Password Manager Pro offers an option to split session recordings.
+If you enable this option, Password Manager Pro will split large session recording files from SSH and Telnet remote sessions into several small files and save them individually in your local storage.
 Click here to learn about session splitting in detail.